2025 Pittsburgh Panthers women's soccer team

-The 2025 Pittsburgh Panthers women's soccer team represents the University of Pittsburgh during the 2025 NCAA Division I women's soccer season.
-The Panthers are led by head coach Ben Waldrum, in his eighth season with the program, and first as head coach.
-They play their home games at Ambrose Urbanic Field in Pittsburgh, Pennsylvania.
+The 2025 Pittsburgh Panthers women's soccer team represented the University of Pittsburgh during the 2025 NCAA Division I women's soccer season.
+The Panthers were led by head coach Ben Waldrum, in his eighth season with the program, and first as head coach.
+They played their home games at Ambrose Urbanic Field in Pittsburgh, Pennsylvania.
 This is the team's 30th season playing organized women's college soccer and their 13th playing in the Atlantic Coast Conference.
 Ben Waldrum replaced Randy Waldrum when Randy was elevated to the program's technical director in May of 2025.